 The message quality scale

-This scale was composed by 6 items (items 12 through 13 in Table 4).
-Table 2 displays the means and standard deviations for the different items included in this scale.
-The items have been ordered from highest to lowest means.
+This scale was composed of six items (items 12-13 in Table 2 above).
+Table 4 displays the means (SDs) for the different items included in the scale.
+Items have been ordered from highest to lowest means.